FieloIncentiveAutomation/CC-LWC/README.md

 ### Connecting to the target sandboxes / orgs

-You will need to authenticate your Salesforce CLI client against your development / testing / UAT / production sandboxes / orgs.
+You will need to authenticate your Salesforce CLI client against your development / testing / production sandboxes / orgs that have the latest FieloPLT package installed in order to be able to deploy and use the components.
 To do that, in your Salesforce DX project folder execute the following command:

 `sfdx force:auth:web:login -r https://test.salesforce.com -a <SANDBOX_ALIAS>`